byxor/thug-pro-reshade/README.md

 Copy the contents of the `THUG Pro` directory into the `THUG Pro` game directory (`%appdata%/Local/THUG Pro`).

-Now when you open the game, the effects will be loaded.

 ## Usage

+When you open the game, the effects will be loaded.

 You can tweak the effects by modifying the `.cfg` files in the `THUG Pro/scripts/ReShade/Presets/thugpro` directory.

+When you export effects, the game will load the effects without needing to restart.

 Play around and see what effects you can achieve!

-Most shaders can be disabled by pressing the Scroll Lock key.
+Most effects can be disabled by pressing the Scroll Lock key.

-## Importing configs to Repository
+## Importing effects to Repository

 (Requires bash)